Kalaloch Lodge (coming soon)

 I include the Big Cedar in this guide, because it is in the same area as the beaches and is more than worth a visit.
 The trail provides one of the most accessible places to see old growth coastal forest, with towering western redcedars that are hundreds of years old.
 The tree that most people stop to see – the Big Cedar – is estimated to be 1,000 years old.
 Part of the tree fell in 2014, and is already nursing the new growth of multiple hemlocks and other iconic PNW plants.

-Spoon Rating: One spoon.
+Spoon Rating: One spoon wheelchair accessible.
 This trail has recently been well-improved.
-It is level gravel, accessible to a manual wheelchair with assistance or a motorized chair.
+It is level compacted pea gravel with slight crowning.

 Cell Reception: None.